Information regarding Domestic Corporations and domestic corporate structures is provided in the following subsections:

 - Creditors are restricted from suing the Domestic Corporation's owners to collect debts.
 The C-Corporation's owner's personal assets are protected from attachment or seizure to pay the company's debts.
 The feature creates a limited personal liability for business debts.

 - Benefits provided to employees - such as medical, dental, educational and group term life insurance - can be deducted by the corporation as a business expense.

-- A corporation is considered an individual entity which can be sued, taxed and enter into contracts with other people, companies and corporations.
+- A corporation is considered an individual entity that can be sued, taxed and enter into contracts with other people, companies and corporations.
 The Domestic Corporation is owned by its shareholders.
 The shareholders elect a board of directors to set and oversee policy and major business decisions.
-When the ownership of the C-corporation changes the corporation is not dissolved.
+When the owner of the C-corporation changes the corporation is not dissolved.

 - Foreign nationals can own or invest in a Domestic Corporation.